celestialdb/celestial/docs/Example.md

 ## Cache Structure

-RTK caches the response of API calls in the Redux store.
+RTK normalizes and caches the response of API calls in the Redux store.
 The data from a given API call (query hook) will be cached in the Redux store under the hook's (endpoint's) **collection** name.

 The following is the structure of the data cached on frontend.
-The `cache` key stores any local UI state.
+The `cache` key stores any local UI state you may want to store.
 All other keys store data fetched from the backend.

 ```json
 {